RockScript/rockscript.github.io/_posts/2017-11-08-cqrs-subscriptions-and-triggers.md

 value of subscriptions for consumers.
 That is exactly one of the use cases that RockScript envisions, but than for developers.
 An event triggers a script.
 The script calls out to a number of commands in other services.
 API Commands should be mapped to RockScript activities.
-Either by yourself or by using an existing activity worker.
+Either by yourself or by using an existing serviceFunction worker.
 And we also envision the addition of a trigger as a reusable, configurable subscription that starts a RockScript.